briandrum/codes.forchagrin.com/_chapters/chapter-541-property-offenses.md

 ## 541.11   Trespass on a place of public amusement

-1. _(a)_ As used in this section, “place of public amusement” means a stadium, theater or other facility, whether licensed or not, at which a live performance, sporting event, or other activity takes place for entertainment of the public and to which access is made available to the public, regardless of whether
+1. _(a)_ As used in this section, "place of public amusement" means a stadium, theater or other facility, whether licensed or not, at which a live performance, sporting event, or other activity takes place for entertainment of the public and to which access is made available to the public, regardless of whether